isuPatches/android-wisefy/README.md

 [![Android Arsenal](https://img.shields.io/badge/Android%20Arsenal-WiseFy-brightgreen.svg?style=flat)](https://android-arsenal.com/details/1/6011) [![Android Weekly](https://img.shields.io/badge/Android%20Weekly-%23230-blue.svg)](http://androidweekly.net/issues/issue-230)

-## What's New in 2.1.x
+## What's New in 3.x

+- Rewritten in Kotlin
+    - Static analysis tools added
-- Ability to get the IP of the device
+- Ability to get the IP of a device
 - Additional details in callback for adding a network:
     - The new id of the network
     - The WifiConfiguration of the network that was added
 - isNetworkInConfigurationList renamed isNetworkSaved
+- brains renamed Brains
-- Nullability annotations
+- Nullability issues will be more visible
-- Definitions for NetworkTypes and WiseFyCodes (please see NetworkTypeDefs and WiseFyCodeDefs)
+- Definitions for NetworkTypes and WiseFyCodes
 - Immutability throughout the library
 - Improved architecture
 - Updated dependencies
-- Updated to Gradle 4.3.x and AGP 3.x
+- Updated to Gradle 4.x and AGP 3.x
 - Target now is set to API 27
 - Less duplicate code
 - Improved testing